ndwarshuis/org-ml/README.md

 #### om-elem-map-properties `(plist node)`

-Alter the values of properties in place within `node`.
+Alter property values of `node` in place.
-`plist` is a property list where the keys are properties in `node` and its values are functions to be mapped to these properties.
+`plist` is a property list where the keys are properties of `node` and its values are functions to be mapped to these properties.

 See builder functions for a list of properties and their rules for